 WHAT ARE YOUR THOUGHTS ON EXPOSURE TO THE ARTS FOR STUDENTS OF COLOR IN PARTICULAR?

 Students of color often have limited access to resources and critical open expression.
 Often times, there is this idea that communities of color don’t value the voices or opinions of the youth, because it’s seen as ‘defiant’ or ‘disrespectful.’
 I believe that art can become a medium and a platform for these marginalized groups to express themselves.

 HAVING TAUGHT A WIDE ARRAY OF INDIVIDUALS, WERE THERE ANY ASPECTS OF YOUR EXPERIENCE WORKING WITH YOUTH OF COLOR THAT STOOD OUT TO YOU?

 I think the biggest unexpected lesson I’ve seen is witnessing the differences in youth’s experiences and their perspectives which are highlighted by their location.
 The concerns of students, at a workshop in a private school, about social justice ranges from saving the turtles to climate change, and stopping animal abuse/cruelty.
 However, a workshop in Oakland or Chicago — with students of color — youth are far more concerned with police brutality and gun control (sharing many experiences of their loved ones being killed randomly).

-Aditi Mayer is the founder and editor-in-chief of InSight Magazine.
+Aditi Mayer is the founder of InSight Magazine.
 As a Literary Journalism and International Studies double major, she is passionate about the intersections of media and social action.
 Beyond working on InSight Magazine, she can be found on her sustainable fashion blog or serving as a board member of the Asian American Journalist Association.
 She is also a Student Ambassador for the Blum Center for Poverty Alleviation.